haddocking/haddocking.github.io/education/HADDOCK-protein-protein-basic-24/index.md

 The AIRs again play an important role at this stage since they might drive conformational changes.

 * **3. Refinement in Cartesian space with explicit solvent (water)** <BR>

+This stage was part of the standard HADDOCK protocol up to (and including) v2.2.
+As of v2.4 it is no longer performed by default but the user still has the option of enabling it.
+In its place, a short energy minimisation is performed instead.

 The final stage of the docking protocol immerses the complex in a solvent shell so as to improve the energetics of the interaction.
 HADDOCK currently supports water (TIP3P model) and DMSO environments.
 The latter can be used as a membrane mimic.
 In this short explicit solvent refinement the models are subjected to a short molecular dynamics simulation at 300K, with position restraints on the non-interface heavy atoms.
 These restraints are later relaxed to allow all side chains to be optimized.

 The performance of this protocol of course depends on the number of models generated at each step.
 Few models are less probable to capture the correct binding pose, while an exaggerated number will become computationally unreasonable.
 The standard HADDOCK protocol generates 1000 models in the rigid body minimization stage, and then refines the best 200 – regarding the energy function - in both it1 and water.
 Note, however, that while 1000 models are generated by default in it0, they are the result of five minimization trials and for each of these the 180º symmetrical solution is also sampled.
 Effectively, the 1000 models written to disk are thus the results of the sampling of 10.000 docking solutions.